Lyle has 18 points, New Mexico rolls CSU Northridge 97-70

 The game never got closer than 14 points in the second half.

-"They (the Matadors) came out with good energy," Weir said.
-"I think at some point, you could feel them losing a little bit of that.
-I think that's when we found a little bit of our rhythm and hopefully put our imprint on the game."

-New Mexico dramatically cut down on its turnovers from its first game with 10 fewer at 12, while Northridge had 16.
+New Mexico dramatically cut down on its turnovers from the first game with 10 fewer at 12, while Northridge had 16.
 New Mexico turned that advantage into a 26-7 edge in points.

-New Mexico shot exactly 60% from the field for the second straight game.
+New Mexico shot exactly 60% from the field from the second straight game.

 The Lobos also dominated underneath with a 56-24 advantage in points in the paint.